 Surveying Engineering Days

-Since 2003, the surveying engineering specialization at INSA Strasbourg organizes the Surveying Engineering Days, when students present their final course projects to their lecturers and also to invited members of the professional world.
+Since 2003, in collaboration with the students, the surveying engineering specialization at INSA Strasbourg has been organizing a nationally recognized event, the Surveying Engineering Days, when students defend their final course projects in front of members of the professional world.

 For more information see the INSA Strasbourg surveying engineering blog.